quadrismegistus/literarytextmining/01_setup/1B_installation_instructions.md

 Follow the links on this page: [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/)

+* *Note:* When asked, decline the installation of Microsoft VSCode.

 ### (2) Create new anaconda environment for this class

 1. Open the Terminal.